Rangers vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Rangers Recent Betting Performance

-- The Rangers have been the underdog just one time in the past 10 contests and lost that game.
+- In eight games as the favorite over the last 10 matchups, the Rangers have a record of 5-3.

-- In their last 10 games with an over/under, the Rangers and their opponents have combined to eclipse the total three times.
+- In their last 10 games with a total, the Rangers and their opponents have combined to hit the over two times.

-- The previous 10 Rangers contests have not had a spread posted by bookmakers.

 Rangers Betting Records & Stats

-- The Rangers have come away with 14 wins in the 26 contests they have been listed as the underdogs in this season.
+- The Rangers have a 29-15 record in games they were listed as the moneyline favorite (winning 65.9% of those games).

-- Texas has entered 13 games this season as the underdog by +120 or more and is 5-8 in those contests.

-- The moneyline set for this matchup implies the Rangers have a 45.5% chance of coming away with a victory in the contest.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!